Next manager odds: Who will Aston Villa, Norwich City go for?

 Villa have huge financial backing and that will interest any manager.
 But there is a lot of pressure with that backing and the man to follow Dean Smith, a lifelong Villa fan who was loved by supporters, will not be easy.
 On paper, this Villa squad should be pushing for a top 10 finish.
 In reality, they are set for a relegation scrap if they can’t paper over the cracks and found some stability and confidence.

 A motivator like Gerrard or Frank would be a very good choice but the most likely option is Fonseca who is out of work.
-Gerrard is the favorite with the next manager odds but he may not want to leave Glasgow Rangers at this point, even though his close friend Christian Purslow is Villa CEO.
+Gerrard is the favorite with the next manager odds but he may not want to leave Glasgow Rangers at this point, even though his close friend Christian Purslow is Villa CEO and he is right at the top of their wish-list.
 Roberto Martinez may feel like now is a good time to step away from an ageing Belgium team.
 But would he do that less than 12 months before a World Cup?
 Villa really have to get this appointment right because otherwise they will be sucked into a relegation scrap with a squad which isn’t really suited to it.
 Martinez or Gerrard would be the best fit right now, but Villa may have to settle for Fonseca.
 I’d go for Martinez or Gerrard.

 Norwich City